 Rise time

+The rise time is the period which elapses between an abrupt change in a setpoint and the moment the actual value first reaches the tolerance band (2 %) around the setpoint.
 The dead time is the period which elapses between the abrupt change in the setpoint and the moment the actual value begins to increase.
 The dead time is partially determined by the read-in, processing and output cycles of the digital closed-loop control.
 Where the dead time constitutes a significant proportion of the rise time, it must be separately identified.

 Characteristic angular frequency -3 dB

 The limit frequency is a measure of the dynamic response of a closed-loop control.
 A pure sinusoidal setpoint is input to calculate the limit frequency; no part of the control loop must reach the limit.
-The actual value is measured under steady-state conditions and the ratio between the amplitudes of actual value and setpoint is recorded.
+The actual value is measured under steady-state conditions and the ratio between the amplitudes of actual value and setpoint is recorded. -3 dB limit frequency: Frequency at which the absolute value of the actual value drops by 3 dB (to 71 %) for the first time.
+The closed-loop control can manage frequencies up to this value and remain stable.

 Ripple